 We were asked to perform Orchestra of Samples in Colombia’s coastal city of Cartagena in early January 2017 and knowing a number of very talented Colombians, the South American country was somewhere we’d always wanted to visit and play.
 So we decided to head out a week or so earlier than was needed for the event and spend New Year in the captial city of Bogotá, hooking up with old friends, meeting many new ones and recording a couple of improvised sessions for the project!

-We decided to stay in the happening area of Chapinero Alto, just a short walk away from composer, multi-instrumentalist and total rock dude Alejandro Escallón, who we recorded on guitar, piano, accordian and various percussion drums and also on accordian, playing Colombian Vallenato and Cumbia music (both on UNESCO‘s Intangible Cultural Heritage lists).
+We decided to stay in the happening area of Chapinero Alto, just a short walk away from composer, multi-instrumentalist and total rock dude Alejandro Escallón, who we recorded on guitar, piano, various percussion drums and also on accordian, playing Colombian Vallenato and Cumbia music (both on UNESCO‘s Intangible Cultural Heritage lists).
 We’d first met Alejandro in France when he was touring Europe with his band Jaranatambó, who are currently one of the most representative acts on the Colombian music scene you’ll find!
 Formed in 2001 they’ve released four albums and in 2011 were winners of the World Music Award at the International Songwriting Contest in the USA with their song Ooee.
 The band’s new album Republica Independiente absolutely affirms their electro Latino sound, fusing salsa, merengue, Colombian and Brazilian folk with electronic elements and beats!
 It’s a complete fiesta of rhythms!

 Alejandro studied classical piano at the University of Los Andes and in recent years has also composed music for Fox’s Discovery Channel, for both documentaries and series.
 He’s collaborated with Colombian folk artists Los Gaiteros de San Jacinto and Magín Díaz, with singer and actress Yolanda Rayo, Stuart Fergie of Australian band OKA and with American producer Khalil Hyppolite (Kool and the Gang, Wyclef Jean, Lauren Hill).